Knofbath/kc-vita-translation/README_mith.txt

 <dll dictionary updater here (not even sure if we'll need this or just build the
 dictionary manually)>

+- edit the file `csharp_translations.pm` to add new japanese strings to modify, and their translations.

 The next script then will do all of this: